 Instant Pot Chicken and Vegetables

-Instant Pot Chicken and Vegetables is a hearty medley of veggies and meat flavored with herbs and garlic.
+Instant Pot Chicken and Vegetables is a hearty, one-pot medley of veggies and meat that is satisfying, comforting, and ready in 30 minutes.

 Ingredients